Creating From Nothing

 He frowned.
 “Hmmm….the only thing I can think of is maybe the walking I do when I get to, and leave from, work.
 My parking spot is a few car lengths from the building entrance.
 Then I usually take the elevator to my 2nd floor office … though lately I’ve sometimes tried taking the stairs instead, but it wears me out and feels like it takes too long.
 It’s a high-ceilinged building so there are maybe 30 steps, or more.”

 “I wonder, George, what is the time it takes you to complete the climb?”

-Five weeks later, I was walking from my office to get a coffee, when who should I meet but George, walking energetically toward me with a grin on his face.
+Five weeks later, I was walking from my office to get a coffee, when who should I meet but George, walking energetically down the sidewalk toward me with a grin on his face.

 “Guess what?
 That noticing the time idea really worked!
-When you first posed the question I couldn’t see the point of it, but I felt like I needed to know so started to monitor the time.
-Funny thing is that I now always take the stairs every day, and I’m feeling so much better!” he exclaimed.
+When you first posed the question I couldn’t see the point of it, but I felt like I needed to know the answer, so started to monitor the time.
+Funny thing is that I now always take the stairs, every day, and I’m feeling so much better!” he exclaimed.

 “Really?
 That’s great.
 What else is happening?”, I asked.

 Not every Coaching conversation produces such tangible and vivid results but all increase self awareness, the entry point to any change.
-And, indeed, some Coaching conversations produce quite a bit more than the one with George did.
+And, indeed, some Coaching conversations can produce substantially more than the one with George did.